momibun926/redmine_team_resource/README.md

 ## About workig days
 1. Excluding weekends
-2. If it is only weekends, make it a working day
+2. If the estimated hours are only for weekends, then the weekends are also calculated as working hours.

 # Installation
 (1) Getting plugin source